 Consumer safety attorneys and Vaping injury lawyers argue that Juul and other e-cig companies have been targeting young consumers in deceptive marketing campaigns, and have downplayed the health risks of vaping.

 Juul has said the company is a “healthier” alternative to smoking, though there is no evidence to support that statement.
 As a result, the company is under investigation by federal trade authorities and is facing hundreds of vaping injury claims and vaping addiction lawsuits.

 If you or a loved one suffered an injury due to a Juul product or E-cigarette, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
-You will speak directly with Mr. Lyon, an Ohio Juul Attorney, and he will help you answer critical questions regarding vaping addiction and E cigarette lawsuits.
+You will speak directly with Mr. Lyon, a Cincinnati, Ohio Juul Attorney, and he will help you answer critical questions regarding vaping addiction and E cigarette lawsuits.